jefersonprimer/chatear-backend/docs/insomnia_test_guide.md

 ### 1.2.
 Start Docker Services

-Navigate to the root of your project and start the Docker services (Postgres, Redis, NATS):
+Navigate to the root of your project and start the Docker services (Redis, NATS):

 ```bash
 docker-compose -f docker-compose.events.yml up -d
 ```

-This will start the `postgres`, `redis`, and `nats` containers in detached mode.
+This will start the `redis`, and `nats` containers in detached mode.

 ### 1.3.
 Run the Go Application